 Now don’t get me wrong, would you want to have umbrella insurance if you had a claim for seriously harming someone – yes.
 But again, you carry it on TOP of your standard policy.

-- Don’t buy Umbrella Insurance from the same company as your primary insurance.
 One simple reason why…Lawyers.
 You want a different, AND additional team of lawyers help fight for you in your lawsuit and with a different insurance company for your umbrella insurance, that’s exactly what you’ll get.
 However, your primary insurance company will most certainly try and sell you ‘umbrella’ on top of your standard.
 If they are doing you a favor, they’ll recommend you get your umbrella policy from someone else.

-So you may ask…in the end Mark, what do you do?
+You may ask…in the end Mark, what do you do?
 Well, I have a freaking personal umbrella policy AND a commercial umbrella for my rentals!!

 I know, I’m a sucker.
 Maybe it’s because I have teenage drivers (probably my main reason for my personal umbrella), or a tenant who is probably selling meth out of my section 8 low income housing rental (probably my main reason for the commercial umbrella)…or maybe it’s because I’m just paranoid and a borderline ‘prepper’.
 It’s probably because I’m under the delusion that it’s the only rational thing to do in today’s modern society.